-We hear from people all the time who've been sitting with a support coordinator who isn't working out, sometimes for months, because they feel bad about leaving.
-Maybe the coordinator is a nice person.
-Maybe they helped at the start.
-Maybe you just hate awkward conversations.
+We hear from people across Adelaide all the time who have stayed with a support coordinator that isn't working out, sometimes for months, because leaving feels uncomfortable.
+Maybe the coordinator is a lovely person.
+Maybe they were helpful at the start.
+Maybe you just dread awkward conversations.
+All of that is understandable.
+But your NDIS plan exists to support you, and if the person coordinating it isn't getting the job done, you are the one who misses out.

 Why People Change Support Coordinators

-Your Right to Choose
+Your Right to Choose Is Built In

 How to Actually Make the Switch